Information specific to: Isotretinoin 20mg capsules when used in Acne.

 - Isotretinoin is a medicine which has implications for pregnancy as it may harm a baby.
 You must not become pregnant while you are taking it, and for at least one month after you stop taking this medicine

-- if you could become pregnant, you must use one form, or preferably two forms, of effective contraception one month before starting Isotretinoin, during treatment with Isotretinoin and for at least one month after stopping treatment.
+- if you could become pregnant, you must use one form or preferably two forms of effective contraception including a barrier method, for one month before starting Isotretinoin, during treatment with Isotretinoin and for at least one month after stopping treatment.
 During this time, if you become pregnant, or think you have become pregnant, you must immediately contact your prescriber

 - your prescriber will only start your treatment with Isotretinoin once they are certain that you are not pregnant.
-You will need to have a pregnancy test before starting treatment with Isotretinoin, during treatment and five weeks after treatment has stopped.
+You will need to have pregnancy tests before starting treatment with Isotretinoin, during treatment and five weeks after your treatment with Isotretinoin has stopped.
 For more information talk to your prescriber

 This medicine is not suitable during pregnancy.
 It is very important that you seek urgent medical advice if you become pregnant or think you have become pregnant while taking this medicine.